 If you would like to obtain more information about planned giving options please consult your attorney and your tax or financial advisors, or feel free to contact us at (360) 943-3012, firstname.lastname@example.org.
 You can also ask your attorney or financial advisor to contact us.
 Inquiries are confidential.

-If you have chosen to include Capitol Land Trust in your estate plans, please let us know so we recognize your generosity and thank you in your lifetime.
-Unless you specify otherwise, we will not publish your name or provide this information to anyone.
+If you have chosen to include Capitol Land Trust in your estate plans, please let us know so we recognize your generosity and thank you in your lifetime as a Legacy Club member.

 The Conservation Leaders Circle represents some of our most generous supporters.